Shaaali/identity-apps/docs/guides/strong-authentication/conditional-auth/conditional-auth-js-api-reference.md

 ### onLoginRequest(context)

-This function is called when the initial authentication request is received by the framework.
+This function is called when the initial authentication request is received by Asgardeo.
 It includes the following parameters.

 <table>